 How to Make Pecan Sandies With Nut Flour

-While these cookies aren't as simple as the 3-ingredient almond flour cookies that inspired them, they're still pretty darn easy!
+While these cookies aren't quite as simple as the 3-ingredient almond flour cookies that inspired them, they're still pretty darn easy!
 Here's how to do it...

 📩 Email me the recipe!